 - Family Support

-Johnson, who joined the firm in 1997, is a member of the American Association for Public Opinion Research, the American Educational Research Association, and the Association for Public Policy Analysis and Management.
+Before joining Mathematica in 1997, she held positions at the Institute for Research on Higher Education.
+She is a member of the American Association for Public Opinion Research, the American Educational Research Association, and the Association for Public Policy Analysis and Management.
 She serves as a referee for peer-reviewed journals and has presented widely to policy and practitioner audiences.
 She has a Ph.D. in education from the University of Pennsylvania.

 Supporting New Teachers: Evaluating Teacher Induction Models